U.S. Bakeries Grab A Slice Of A Latin American Tradition: 3 Kings Cake

 This year the bakery is expecting to make around 250 to 300 roscas, he says, with more than just families purchasing them.
 Benitez says he's had more orders come in from companies and schools as well.
 And he isn't the only one.
 Many Latino bakeries we contacted around the Washington, D.C., region reported an increase in orders over the years.

-In Los Angeles, where more than half of the nation's Latino population lives, Tony Salazar, chef and V.P of production for Porto's Bakery, says they plan to sell over 5,000 this year.
+In Los Angeles, where approximately half the population is Latino, Tony Salazar, chef and V.P of production for Porto's Bakery, says they plan to sell over 5,000 this year.

 "When we started [in the 1970s] we only sold 10 ... and then, you know, 20 and 100," he says.
 "It's been a slow process, but we are really so happy that the popularity is growing and the recognition of this product is out there now.
 There's people who don't celebrate Three Kings Day who come and buy it, it's so good, and they enjoy it."

-Note: A previous version of the Web story incorrectly stated that more than half of the nation's Latino population lives in Los Angeles.
-It should have said that in Los Angeles, about half of the population is Latino.